vpon-sdk/vpon-sdk.github.io/en/android/android-native.en.md

 ## Set Up Native Ad with Ad Metadata
 ---
-Implement VponAdListener and set up Native Ad with Ad metadata when received ad successfully.
+Implement VponAdListener and set up Native Ad with Ad metadata after `onNativeAdLoaded`.
 Please note that you should register the ad view to bind the click event on the ad.

 ```java
 import com.vpon.ads.*;